Odegaa/Odegaa/README.md

 - Confident working with version control
 - Working with databases - PostgreSQL & MySQL
 - Working with modern technologies - Postman, Docker
-- Basic knowledge of JavaScript, JUnit5, Linux Terminal.
+- Basic knowledge of JUnit5 and Linux Terminal.
 - Young and Junior Developer with responsibility :)

 ------------